solo-io/solo-cop/blogs/workspaces/README.md

 ![Wilcard Cluster Names](./images/wildcard-cluster.png)

+### Wildcard namespaces
-* **Wildcard namespaces** - Some users may want to allow any service within a cluster to belong to a workspace regardless of the namespace it is in.
+Some users may want to allow any service within a cluster to belong to a workspace regardless of the namespace it is in.
 You can wildcard the namespace to include all namespaces within a given cluster.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2